1g4-mirror/pv/docs/pv.1.md

     pv --watchfd 1234

+Rate-limiting the transfer between two processes in a pipeline, with no
+display:

+    producer | pv --quiet --rate-limit 1M | consumer

 Sending logs to a processing script, showing the most recent line as part of the progress display: